Last Updated on

 Are you visiting NYC with kids?
-If so check out what we saw in 24 hours with a 6 year old in tow.
+If so check out what we saw in New York in a day with a 6 year old in tow.

 Two years ago we were lucky to be able to spend some time in America.
 So Freddie was only 6 years old.